 5 Examples Of Company Culture Worth Getting Envious Over

-Here’s why I think having a list of the best examples of company culture is important.
+Here's why I think having a list of the best examples of company culture is vital.

-While perks and benefits are nice, shiny and wanted; culture is the foundation upon which the business stands on.
+While perks and benefits are nice, shiny, and much needed, culture is the foundation upon which the business stands.

-Did you know that companies with strong cultures saw a 4x increase in revenue growth?
+Did you know that companies with solid cultures saw a 4x increase in revenue growth?

-These 5 examples of company culture that I have listed below have impressed me with their ability to make employee engagement a norm.
+These are the 5 examples of company culture that I have listed below that have impressed me with their ability to make employee engagement a norm.

-Take Notes.
+Take Note.
 5 Incredible Examples Of Company Culture To Get Inspiration From.

 You can't buy culture.
 You have to painstakingly build one.